 Market price: 40-60 RMB per kg (about $3.50/pound)

-Firm and chewy, the same texture as an oyster mushroom.
-Aromatic, named after the rich fat of chickens.
-It’s not as seafood-like in its savoriness, but earthier, with a lightly fruity aroma.
+Firm and chewy, these share the same texture as an oyster mushroom.
+They are named “ji you jun” after the rich fat of chickens.
+When cooked, they don’t taste like oyster mushrooms, which have a seafood note— the savoriness here is earthier, with a lightly fruity aroma.

 14) Yiwojun 一窝菌